DimitriPalmer22/Relapse-Code-Documentation/_temp/03-07 Behavior Overhaul.md

 	- Time since last seen target
 	- Number of other enemies nearby

-- BEHAVIOR SUB STATES
-	- Interface for classes that will be used to determine the behavior of the enemy (BehaviorState and SubState Classes)
-	- Attack Action (Scriptable Object) is the base class
-		- Attack Action Sub State (Scriptable object) is the derived class
-	- Movement Action (Scriptable Object) is the base class
-		- Movement Action Sub State (Scriptable object) is the derived class

 BRAIN

 - Check for which behavior state to go in
 	- Single Behavior State
 		- Conditions